stockmind/gpd-pocket-ubuntu-respin/README.md

 Check [Troubleshooting section.](#troubleshooting)
 If your problem persist or is not on the list check [Problem reporting section](#problem-reporting) before open an issue.

 **Scripts on this repository are not compatible with Ansible-playbook setup due to rotation and other scripts that may conflict.
-Clean your system before use this.**
+Clean your system before use this.
+You may try this clean script at your own risk: [Clean Ansible Playbook script](https://github.com/stockmind/gpd-pocket-ubuntu-respin/blob/master/clean-ansible.sh)**

 # How to Respin an ISO for GPD Pocket
 ## Overview